akhilmallepally/pm-s03-g02-project/README.md

 ### Project Charter

-The project charter briefly comrpises of the objectives, team and budget information of our project.
+The project charter briefly comprises of the objectives, team and budget information of our project.

  [Link to the project charter](https://github.com/akhilmallepally/pm-s03-g02-project/tree/main/charter_files/charter.md)